Honoring our Ancestors

 1. Praying for ancestors.

-2. Enshrining ancestors is the process of inscribing their names on special ancestral tablets or registries.
+2. Enshrining ancestors is inscribing their names on special ancestral tablets or registries.
 These tablets symbolize the spirits of ancestors and are venerated by descendants.

 3. Giving service to others - volunteering and helping others.